 The standard assistantship provides payment of a basic, or full, stipend to the student payable in installments over the academic year (September through May).
 The base stipend EFFECTIVE July 1, 2015 for a full-time GA for a master's student is $12,078.00 and $16,785.00 for a full-time GA for a doctoral student.
 Graduate students who receive a full stipend are expected to work an average of 18-20 hours per week for the stipend.
 Units may supplement the academic year stipends to higher levels using various resources.
 Usually, a student who receives a full stipend must enroll for at least 9 credit hours and is considered a full-time, full-fee-paying graduate student.
 Students who receive one-half stipend may enroll for 9-15 credit hours.
 Graduate assistants for summer sessions must not enroll for more than six credit hours.

 The tuition and fee reduction covers only the tuition and mandatory fees for courses in which the graduate assistant actually enrolls.
-Graduate assistantship tuition and fee reduction will cover up to 12 credit hours of tuition and mandatory fees.
+State-funded (via Academic Affairs) graduate assistantship tuition and fee reduction will cover up to 9 credit hours of tuition and fees and in some instances up to 12 credit hours.
 Some non-state funded GAs may only cover up to 9 credit hours or sometimes more than 12 depending on the source of funding.
 Students should check with their department for individual coverage.

 Graduate assistants are not entitled to the difference between the amount stated in an award letter and the actual charges for enrollment.
 If less than a full stipend is awarded, the tuition and fee reduction is adjusted down to the percentage rate of the stipend.